AdamLuczak/app_SDFT/README.md

 - **Spectrogram Display**: Visualizes the frequency content of the audio signal with a spectrogram, updating at a practical rate for clarity.

 ## Requirements
-- macOS or iOS device with microphone access.
+- macOS with microphone access.
 - Suitable GPU for shader-based computations.

 ## Getting Started
 1. Clone the repository: `git clone https://github.com/AdamLuczak/app_SDFT.git`.
 2. Open the project in Xcode.
-3. Build and run the application on your macOS or iOS device.
+3. Build and run the application on your macOS.

 ## Basic Usage